tanuunakal/resume/README.md

 # Resume
-This is a website to host my latest CV.
+This is a website to host my latest CV, available on: https://tanuunakal.github.io/resume/